aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 ### Signing

 The only argument taken by `mint_nft` is `receiver`.
 Any `entry fun` will take as the first parameter the type `&signer`.
-In both Move and Aptos, whenever you submit a transaction, the private key you sign the transaction with, automatically makes the associated account the first parameter of the signer.
+In both Move and Aptos, whenever you submit a transaction, the private key you sign the transaction with automatically makes the associated account the first parameter of the signer.

 You can go from the signer to an address but normally not the reverse.
 So when claiming an NFT, both the private keys of the minter and receiver are needed, as shown in the instructions below.